FlyNeopolitan/CS225-Final-Project/GOALS.md

 ## Algorithms

 ### Covered :
-- Traversal : BFS traversal & if connected
+- Traversal : BFS traversal

 - Shortest path : Dijkstra's Algorithm

 ### Uncovered :

 - Importance of vertex : Betweenness centrality

+### Others :
+- Connectedness: check if two nodes are connected
+- Advanced shortes path: get shortest path from one node to all others based on dynammic programming